 (Bike rentals are available on the Island seasonally).

-Tags: Angel Island, Angel Island Ferry, Angel Island State Park, bay area, bay area beaches, bay area getaways, bay area hiking trails, BBQ, best bay area day trips, Labor Day 2013, labor day weekend, labor Day Weekend 2013, northern ca beaches, SF bay cruises, Staycation, Tiburon Ferry, Tiburon ferry schedule, what to do on angel island
+Tags: Angel Island, Angel Island Ferry, Angel Island State Park, bay area, bay area beaches, bay area getaways, bay area hiking trails, best bay area day trips, labor day weekend, northern ca beaches, SF bay cruises, Spring Break 2014, Spring Break Staycations, Staycation, Tiburon Ferry, Tiburon ferry schedule, what to do on angel island